-If the election becomes effective after the day you acquired the real property and you were a GST/HST registrant before the election took effect, you are considered to have made a taxable sale of the property immediately before the effective date of the election and to have purchased the property again on the effective date of the election.
-You are also considered to have collected GST/HST on that sale and to have paid the GST/HST on this purchase equal to the basic tax content (see "Calculating the basic tax content" on page 22) of the property on the effective date of the election.
+If the election becomes effective after the day you acquired the real property and you were a GST/HST registrant before the election took effect, you are considered (that is, deemed) to have made a taxable sale of the property immediately before the effective date of the election and to have purchased the property again on the effective date of the election.
+You are also considered to have collected GST/HST on that sale and to have paid the GST/HST on this purchase equal to the basic tax content (see "Calculating the basic tax content," on page 25) of the property on the effective date of the election.

-You have to report the GST/HST you are considered to have collected on line 103 of your GST/HST return for the reporting period during which you are considered to have sold the property.
+You have to report the GST/HST you are considered to have collected on line 103 of your GST/HST return for the reporting period during which you are considered to have sold the property or include it in your line 105 calculation if you are filing your return electronically.